-The Early Childhood Education Institute (ECEI) at OU-Tulsa strives to advance and support early childhood programming and policies through research, evaluation, and outreach.
+The Early Childhood Education Institute (ECEI) at OU-Tulsa strives to advance and support equity in early childhood through the generation, dissemination, and application of meaningful research.
 The ECEI focuses on young children, birth through age 8, and the programs and policies that impact these young children and their families.

 The Institute of Child Development, which serves approximately 50 children from the Norman and University communities, has been accredited by the National Academy of Early Childhood Programs.
 Working with children from 2–5 years old, the Institute meets a variety of strict standards, including providing activities appropriate for preschool children, having an adequate student-staff ratio, meeting stringent health and safety standards, and providing opportunities for parental involvement.
 The OU Institute of Child Development was in the first group of licensed child care facilities in the United States to be accredited.

 The K20 Center for Educational and Community Renewal is a consortium of school-university-community partnerships committed to improving student achievement and democratic citizenship through authentic teaching, technology integration, and cooperative networking.
 The K20 Center proposes a model addressing the needs of children and families through interactive, action-oriented partnerships among schools, families, universities, and community and government agencies.